-All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
+All employees are paid monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

 An employee's payroll statement contains detailed information including deductions, withholding information, and the amount of leave accumulated.
 Contact the business office if you have questions about your payroll statement.